Technische-Natuurkunde-HvA/inverted-pendulum-team-3/progress/weekly-progress.md

 ## 5. Reflection
 What did you learn this week?
 What should you focus on or improve in the coming weeks of the project?

+We learned to code the arduino and learned how the pid would be used we havent added yet but we have seen a use for it.
+We should improve that the wheel actually gets lifted by the torque, and to automate the data because for the first time we think its okay to hard code the data from the arduino IDE to python but we do need to automate it.
+We are gonna establish a pyserial connection in the coming week.